mongodb/docs/source/includes/api/list-tables/restore-jobs/response-elements/cloud/http.rst

    * - ``groupId``
      - string
-     - Unique identifier of the :term:`group` that owns the restore job.
+     - Unique identifier of the :opsmgr:`group </reference/glossary/#term-group>` that owns the restore job.

    * - ``hashes``